[Fullstack Note] Javascript request in Browser and NodeJS environment

 }

-• Finally, will check the environment is in the browser or in the Node , in order to return the right instance—if browser, return xhrAdapter; if Node environment, return httpAdpater
+• Finally, will check whether the environment is in the browser or in the Node , in order to return the right instance—if browser, return xhrAdapter; if Node environment, return httpAdpater.

 async function getDefaultAdapter() {